swvanderlaan/MetaGWASToolKit/README.md

 - random effects
 - fixed effects
 - Z-score based

-We should note, that as a default, the meta-analysis is done in a `--verbose` mode, *i.e.* all relevant data of each cohort is added to the final meta-analysis output.
-This can be troublesome when tens or hundres of GWAS datasets are analyzed.
-This behaviour can be changed by setting the appropriate flag in `metagwastoolkit.conf`. *Note: this script needs fixing.* :construction:
+We should note, that currently as a default, the meta-analysis is done in a `--verbose` mode, *i.e.* all relevant data of each cohort is added to the final meta-analysis output.
+This can be troublesome when tens or hundreds of GWAS datasets are analyzed.
+In the next version this behaviour can be changed by setting the appropriate flag in `metagwastoolkit.conf`. *Note: this script needs fixing.* :construction:

 #### Plotting meta-analysis results
 After the meta-analysis is complete for each chunk, the data is checked, and if deemed okay, it will be concatenated into one file.
 After concatenation of the data, various plots of each model result for visual inspection (and publication) are made.